 Some expectant mamas may have an idea on what type of birth they will have, like the scheduled Cesarean, but some could have a different turn, like emergency Cesarean in cases where a baby needs to be delivered immediately (example: cord coil).
-Mamas may also enroll in birth classes so they have an idea what to expect during labor.
+Mamas may also enroll in so they have an idea what to expect during labor.

 There are different types of birth or birth procedures, and these are often determined by the specific circumstances of each pregnancy.

 Most people likely know at least the two most common types of childbirth: normal and C-section delivery.
 But there are actually many variations on these two types, and it will be helpful for expectant mamas (and dads!) to know each one of them.
 Knowledge of these different types of birth can go a long way in helping future parents make informed choices about pregnancy and childbirth.

 Here’s a basic guide to the different types of birth.

 Normal or Vaginal Delivery

 Normal or vaginal delivery is as it sounds: the baby is delivered through the mother’s vagina or birth canal.
 According to my.clevelandclinic.org, this is “the most preferred and most common way to deliver a baby because it carries the lowest risk (in most cases).”
 We may also consider this the “traditional” method of delivery, since before the development of other methods and techniques in giving birth, this was essentially the only method there was for a long time.